 In the context of fraud, it’s easy to launch bots and multiply attacks on thousands of websites at once – at various touchpoints, including signup, login, and checkout/payments.

-- DoS and DDoS attacks: Short for denial of service and distributed denial of service, these types of attacks overwhelm an organization’s resources so much that it is impossible to deal with legitimate requests.
+DDoS attacks, or denial of service and distributed denial of service attacks, are designed to overwhelm an organization’s resources so much that it is impossible to deal with legitimate requests.
 For example, a DDoS attack may target a website, having bots in the thousands – if not tens of thousands – load its pages or submit forms at the same time.
 As a result, the sever is overloaded and legitimate visitors can’t view pages or submit those forms for themselves.

-- Low and slow attacks: These are a type of more strategic DoS/DDoS scheme, which attacks the server in a more subtle and less easy to identify manner.
+- low and slow DDoS: where bots attack the server in a more subtle and less easy to identify manner.
 Minimal in scale but equally devastating in their potential, they become nuisances to the system, which has to dedicate resources to respond to the requests.

 - Fast attacks: This term is often used to describe more traditional DDoS attacks, as opposed to low and slow methods.
 Strictly speaking, fast bot attacks rely on speed to achieve their purpose, firing their actions rapidly to breach through defenses.

 Many phishing and other social engineering attacks are automated as they are a numbers game: fraudsters need to send thousands upon thousands of messages in order to successfully find a victim.
 Here are examples of phishing bots you may encounter online: